vkrepkiy/wsl2-utils/README.md

 ## port-reset

-Use this to reset all port forwarding, it simply calls `netsh.exe interface portproxy reset`.
+- Reset all port forwarding (it simply calls `netsh.exe interface portproxy reset`).
+- Clean all firewall rules created by this utility.